 Many Koreans eat these pancakes with soju, the Korean vodka, but they go just as well with any cold drinks.

-Just like any savory pancakes, this should be eaten immediately when it’s hot.
+Just like any savory pancakes, these should be eaten immediately when they are hot.
 They get tough once they’ve cooled down.
 As always, serve with a dipping sauce!

 More Savory Korean Pancakes